mattrflew/ind-maths-project-1-group-10/README.md

 5. Select the _venv_ kernel within _.ipynb_ files

-## main.ipynb
+## Explanation of repository

+### verify_analytical_solution.ipynb

+Notebook to plot analytical results and determine numerical solution model parameters

+### real_world_model.ipynb

-Notebook containing the final analysis methods and figure export.
+Notebook expanding on problem with non-constant blood flow and figure export.

-## exploratory directory
+### exploratory directory

 Collection of notebooks to experiment with analysis methods and investigations for expanding on the problem.